 This truly is a 10 minute recipe because all you have to do is dump, mix and eat!

-- When making a chilled salad like this, always mix up the dressing first to get all of the seasonings blended in.
+- When making a chilled salad like this, always mix up the creamy dressing first to get all of the seasonings blended in.
 In the case of this crab salad, that’s mayo, lemon juice, old bay seasoning, dill, black pepper and salt.

 - Next comes the crab meat and veggies.
 To the dressing, stir in the flaked crab meat, diced celery, red bell pepper, red onion and chives.
 Mix it well to make sure the crab and veggies are completely coated.